abhi542/DataVista/README.md

 # DataVista
-A dynamic web app utilizing React, Python, and Flask for real-time sales analytics.
-Integrates advanced data visualization and MapReduce techniques to deliver actionable insights and optimize revenue growth.
+A web app using React and Python for real-time data analysis and visualization, using MapReduce for efficient data processing.